poifuture/markdown-styler-for-word/COOKBOOK.md

-# MS Word Add-in Markdown Style
+# Markdown Styler for MS Word

 This project is created from [Office-Addin-TaskPane-React](https://github.com/OfficeDev/Office-Addin-TaskPane-React)